-- 3.1 The SFDR permits certain financial products not to comply with the firmwide principal adverse impacts policy, even where the management entity is generally complying with the principal adverse impacts regime.
-The Firm hasAIFMs have decided, that, while it will generally comply with the principal adverse impact regime across our product range, certain products will be excepted from full compliance and/or will only consider certain sustainability indicators. - 3.2 Products which may be excepted include, for example: - products involving portfolio management strategies where it is not possible to conduct detailed diligence on the principal adverse impact of ourthe investments on sustainability factors, - products where the client expressly instructs us not to follow the firmwidethis policy; - products for which it would be unlawful or contrary to applicable regulation to follow the firmwidethis policy, for example a legal regime which requires the firmAIFMs to prioritise only economic factors when investing for certain types of client; - products, which are not actively marketed into the European Union under a National Private Placement Regime; and - products the terms of which do not contemplate or permit the application of this firmwide policy, including where regulatory or client consents or amendments would be required to apply this policy at product level; and products, which are part of the Global Real Estate Securities (GRES) business.
+3.1 The SFDR permits certain financial products not to comply with the principal adverse impacts policy, even where the management entity is generally complying with the principal adverse impacts regime.
+The AIFMs have decided, that certain products will be excepted from full compliance and/or will only consider certain sustainability indicators.

-- 3.3 The FirmAIFM's process for excepting a particular product is that the Board of Directors or the Management Board, as applicable, will consult with the PGIM Real Estate-ESG1 sustainability integration work group on the possible exception of the financial product and then discuss the exception internally and decide whether or not to exclude. - 3.4 The AIFMs will keep the decision not to comply with the principal adverse impact regime in respect of the excepted final products mentioned in 3.2 above under regular review and will formally re-evaluate the decision at least annually.
+- 3.2 Products which may be excepted include, for example: - products involving portfolio management strategies where it is not possible to conduct detailed diligence on the principal adverse impact of the investments on sustainability factors, - products where the client expressly instructs us not to follow this policy; - products for which it would be unlawful or contrary to applicable regulation to follow this policy, for example a legal regime which requires the AIFMs to prioritise only economic factors when investing for certain types of client; - products, which are not actively marketed into the European Union under a National Private Placement Regime; and - products the terms of which do not contemplate or permit the application of this firmwide policy, including where regulatory or client consents or amendments would be required to apply this policy at product level. - 3.3 The AIFM's process for excepting a particular product is that the Board of Directors or the Management Board, as applicable, will consult with the PGIM Real Estate sustainability integration work group on the possible exception of the financial product and then discuss the exception internally and decide whether or not to exclude. - 3.4 The AIFMs will keep the decision not to comply with the principal adverse impact regime in respect of the excepted final products mentioned in 3.2 above under regular review and will formally re-evaluate the decision at least annually.